Kou-ding/Graph-Minor/README.md

 </pre>

 ### Sparse matrices
 Sparse matrices are matrices that mainly have '0' elements.
-This means we can smartly represent them in order to save time not having to display every single '0' element.
+This means we can smartly represent them in an alternative way by not having to display every single '0' element, ultimately saving time.
 When we face large matrices this notation can prove a very efficient way to represent the data.
 <pre>
     a b c d
   a 0 0 0 1        row     |a b b c d